-The USPTO engages in IPR enforcement capacity building domestically and across the globe.
+The United States Patent and Trademark Office (USPTO) engages in intellectual property rights (IPR) enforcement capacity building domestically and across the globe.
 It also participates actively in international IP enforcement policy discussions.

 The USPTO develops and delivers IPR enforcement training and capacity building programs to government officials across all global regions.
 Capacity building programs are tailored to address specific aspects of IPR enforcement, such as civil and criminal investigations, prosecutions, border enforcement, and the role of the courts.
 The USPTO also provides technical assistance to foreign governments on issues related to the enforcement of IPR.